 Corps members work at Common Ground at a number of community environmental organizations.
 For more than 75% of participants, Green Jobs Corps offers a first experience of paid work.
 It also provides an opportunity to make a real difference for the local community and environment:

-- Working with the Urban Resources Initiative at Yale, Corps members take on urban aboriculture internships — planting hundreds of street trees and surveying thousands more with hand-held GPS devices.
+- Working with the Urban Resources Initiative at Yale, Corps members take on urban aboriculture internships — planting hundreds of street trees and surveying thousands more with hand-held GPS devices — and help to create and steward urban oases and community greenspaces across New Haven.

 - Corps members working with CitySeed help to staff our city’s award-winning farmer’s markets and operate the new Mobile Market launched in partnership by Common Ground and CitySeed.